 When will public Masses resume?

-Public Masses resume at Blessed Sacrament Church beginning Wednesday, May 20th, with restrictions and protocol defined by the diocese.
+Public Masses have resumed at Blessed Sacrament Church with restrictions and protocol defined by the diocese.
 Our regular Mass schedule will apply.
 See hours on the website homepage.
 The dispensation from the obligation to attend Sunday Mass for all the faithful of the Diocese of Covington is extended until further notice.

 Is Blessed Sacrament Church streaming Masses?

 Yes.
 You can access our streamed liturgy and other parish videos HERE.
 We have overflow seating in the church undercroft where we livestream on the big screan.
 This allows more worshippers to join us and receive the Eucharist while maintaining safe distance.
 Masks are required at all times.